 The Bass Guitar

-The way the bass is set up and played can have a big impact on the sound produced.
+The way the bass guitar is set up and played can have a big impact on the sound produced.
 The range of tone that can be generated can vary between the sharp, aggressive style of rock and metal all the way to the softer, gentler tone of reggae and dub.

 If you’re after a bright, aggressive tone with more note definition, try these tips: